kage1020/DigitalAgencyDesignSystem-React/README.md

 # Digital Agency Design System for React

-React version of the Design System, a mechanism created by the Digital Agency to provide websites and apps with consistent design and usability
+React version of the Design System, a template for providing websites and apps with consistent design and usability created by the Digital Agency.